actions-marketplace-validations/Kimyechan_kubectl-argo-rollout-eks/README.md

-# Docker and Github Action for Kubernetes CLI
+# Docker and Github Action for Kubernetes CLI with the Argo Rollout Plugin

-This action provides `kubectl` for Github Actions.
+This action provides `kubectl` and `kubectl argo rollouts` for Github Actions.

 ## Usage